CBICA/MRISnapshot/docs/source/quickstart.rst

 6. Save the QC annotations using the **SAVE REPORT** button.

 .. note::
     Depending on the browser type and configuration, the path and naming of the output *.csv* file may show differences.
-Foe example, the output file may be directly saved to a default download folder.
+For example, the output file may be directly saved to a default download folder.